 Scribe marks on your stock frame and prepare to cut and remove the rear section of the stock frame.
 Mark both lower frame rails at 6” from the face of the lower sleeves on the frame’s rear motor mount plate.
 Use a square, keeping it level with the lower frame rail and having the vertical arm of the square butted against the face of this lower sleeve.
 Scribe a mark at 6”.

-The proper measurement for the backbone is 1” back from the back edge of the top motor mount bracket.
-Using a small ruler held parallel to the backbone, scribe a mark at 1”.
+The proper measurement for the backbone is 1” - 1.5" back from the back edge of the top motor mount bracket.
+Using a small ruler held parallel to the backbone, scribe a mark where you will cut the frame.

-Note: We initially specified this measurement at 7/16", but since adjusted it to ensure that the frame isn't cut too short.
-You may have to grind the top, stock backbone a bit to get the perfect fit.
+Important Note: We initially specified this measurement at 7/16", but since adjusted it to ensure that the frame isn't cut too short.
+You may have to make the initial cut, test fit the frame, and then grind the top, stock backbone shorter to get the perfect fit.
 A slight gap is ideal as this allows the weld to penetrate the stock backbone, the hardtail backbone, and the slug that connects the two.

 Cut the stock frame.
 Using a sawzall, hacksaw or grinder with a cut-off wheel, cut through the backbone and lower frame rails at the scribe marks.
 Try and cut perpendicular to the frame rails so the cuts are nice and square.